hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 127.0.0.1  ansible_connection=localhost
 ```

 T﻿he `conf` folder hosts configuration files in a jinja format.
 Once expanded, the resulting files will be used by relevant workshops.
+I will explain in a future article all the steps and requirements to create a workshop.

 A﻿s part of the refacturing work to open source the project, we reaaranged the different scripts locations.
 We have created an install folder to handle the different installation scripts either from a Jupyterhub 's perpective or from an appliance 's standpoint too.